cambridge-ceu/csd3/systems/software.md

 mv ${p}-000001.png INTERVAL.${p}.png
 ```

 invoked by `sbatch`.
+To embed SLURM call in a bash script, one can use `sbatch --wait <SLURM scripts>`.
+SLURM scripts can also be inside its Bash counterpart.

 As with Cardio, it is helpful to set a temporary directory, i.e.,

 ```bash
 export TMPDIR=/rds/user/$USER/hpc-work/